flodolo/fluent-migrations/README.md

 # Fluent Migrations

-This repository stores a copy of each migration module created for Gecko strings, and a script to run the migration.
+This repository stores a copy of each migration module created for Gecko strings, and a script to run the migrations.

-## Running Migrations
+## Set up the system

 1. Create a virtual environment and install dependencies: